Follow us

 Technical Level 5: For experienced mountaineers (more than 10 recent outings).
 The route requires climbing above a French grade 4c level and mastery of mountaineering techniques, including the use of crampons and ice axes for ice climbing, as well as advanced roping and belaying techniques.

-Day mountaineering
+Day Mountaineering

 See all1 day